Netatalk/netatalk/doc/manual/Configuration.md

 access take care that you enforce this on a per volume base using the access controls.

-    Note: "No User Authent" is required to use Apple II NetBoot services (**a2boot**) to boot an Apple //e over AFP.
+    Note: "No User Authent" is required to use Apple II network boot services (**a2boot**) to boot an Apple //e over AFP.

 - The "ClearTxt Passwrd" UAM is as bad as it sounds since passwords go unencrypted over the wire.
 Try to avoid it at both the server's side as well as on the client's.

-    Note: If you want to provide Mac OS 8/9 clients with NetBoot-services then you need uams_cleartxt.so since the AFP-client integrated into the Mac's firmware can only deal with this basic form of authentication.
+    Note: If you want to provide Mac OS 8/9 clients with network boot services, then you need uams_cleartxt.so since the AFP-client integrated into the Mac's firmware can only deal with this basic form of authentication.